pkelling/Hack-Computer/README.md

 * In CPU there are 2 registers (A & D).
 * Outside CPU is RAM for storage and ROM for instructions
 * CPU takes 16 Bit instructions

-For more information, check out the book.
+* More information on the instruction set can be found in Chapter 4 of the book.